joshuamiller/loose_change/README.md

 ## Warnings

 * This is pretty alpha at this point.
+* Only tested on Ruby 1.9.2.
+I'm not intentionally breaking 1.8.x, but neither do I guarantee anything.
 * The stuff about GeoCouch above was a goal I didn't get to yet.

 ## Help